Tuesday, February 28, 2017

 Title:

 Scorpion Reef is where our party of four is headed to salvage diamonds from the sunken plane.
-But I think it has more of a symbolic meaning of something inescapable (you know: scorpion... death...).
-Anyway, pretty cool title and definitely better as "Gulf Coast Girl", under which it was republished a year later by Dell.
+However, I think it has a more symbolic meaning, something inescapable (think: scorpion, death).
+Anyway, it's a pretty cool title, and definitely better than "Gulf Coast Girl", under which it was republished a year later by Dell.

 Edition: